-- The State covers dental services for children under age 21, former foster care youth up to age 26, and pregnant women.
+- The State covers dental services for children under age 21, HealthChoice adults, former foster care youth up to age 26, and pregnant women.
 The Maryland Healthy Smiles Dental Program is responsible for routine preventative services, restorative service and orthodontia.
-Orthodontia must meet certain criteria and requires preauthorization by Scion the States ASO.
-Scion assigns members to a dentist and issues a dental Healthy Smiles ID card.
-However the member may go to any Healthy Smiles participating dentist.
-If you have questions about dental benefits for children and pregnant women call 1-855-934-9812. - Outpatient rehabilitative services for children under age 21; - Specialty mental health and substance use disorders covered by the Specialty Behavioral Health System; - Intermediate Care Facilities for Individuals with Intellectual Disabilities or Persons with developmental disabilities;
+Orthodontia must meet certain criteria and requires preauthorization by SKYGEN USA the State's ASO.
+SKYGEN USA assigns members to a dentist and issues a dental Healthy Smiles ID card.
+However, the member may go to any Healthy Smiles participating dentist.
+If you have questions about dental benefits, call 1-855-934-9812. - Outpatient rehabilitative services for children under age 21; - Specialty mental health and substance use disorders covered by the Specialty Behavioral Health System; - Intermediate Care Facilities for Individuals with Intellectual Disabilities or Persons with developmental disabilities; - Personal care services; - Medical day care services, for adults and children;

-- Personal care services; - Medical day care services, for adults and children; - Abortions (covered under limited circumstances no Federal funds are used -claims are paid through the Maryland Medical Care Program).
-If a woman was determined eligible for Medicaid based on her pregnancy she is not eligible for abortion services; - Emergency transportation (billed by local EMS); - Non-emergency transportation services provided through grants to local governments; - Services provided to members participating in the State's Health Home Program
+- Abortions (covered under limited circumstances no Federal funds are used -claims are paid through the Maryland Medical Care Program).
+If a woman was determined eligible for Medicaid based on her pregnancy she is not eligible for abortion services; - Emergency transportation (billed by local EMS); - Non-emergency transportation services provided through grants to local governments; - Services provided to members participating in the State's Health Home Program; and - Certain high-cost low-volume drugs.